 DON’Ts of Synthesizing

-Aside from DOs, there are several DON’Ts that you should omit when writing a paper.
-They are:
+Aside from DOs, there are several DON’Ts that you should omit when writing a synthesis essay.
+They are as follows:

 - Don’t make your body paragraphs a collection of summaries.
 A synthesis essay is different from a summary.
 While the latter wraps up the content, the former uses various sources to support the thesis statement.
 If you provide simple recaps for your sources, your essay will be unreadable and full of repetitions.

 - Don’t bombard the audience with facts.
-Although you might have a bounty of literature with myriads of supporting facts, writing about everything you find is wrong.
+Although you might have a bounty of literature with myriads of supporting arguments, writing about everything you find is wrong.
 This way, your readers will lose the connection between your thesis and sources.
-Instead of overwhelming the audience, organize your references and build a strong relation between them and your thesis.
+Instead of overwhelming the audience, organize your references and build a strong relationship between them and your thesis.

 - Come up with your thesis first, and then start writing the paper.
 You can always adjust your thesis to the content so that your synthesis essay is coherent, carries the main idea, and doesn’t deviate from the course.